miyako/tabby/index.md

 * [Tabby VSCode Extension](https://marketplace.visualstudio.com/items?itemName=TabbyML.vscode-tabby)

-Visit http://localhost:8080/ (or your server address) and follow the instructions to create your account.
+Visit [http://localhost:8080/](http://localhost:8080/]) and follow the instructions to create your account.
 After creating your account, you can find your token for connecting to the server.

 In VSCode, connect to server.

 Finally to terminate the server: